LostLangtons is run by David Langton from the UK, and Danny Langton, a fellow Langton researcher, and friend, from Canada.

 When we started this we thought there were no more than a half dozen Langton villages, and therefore less than a half dozen unique Langton families that we would have to trace.
 But even the first family we started tracing turned out to be a mammoth task and we soon realised that although only one of these families would turn out to be ours, the research would be so useful to other Langtons who descended through those trees.
 The information we were collating was also getting difficult to handle and visualise.

-So we decided to create a website in January 2010, a central repository of reliable information on the Langtons of the globe, freely available to all those Langtons and their relations, and as a legacy for future generations.
+So we decided to create a website, a central repository of reliable information on the Langtons of the globe, freely available to all those Langtons and their relations, and as a legacy for future generations.
 And we hoped these people would find the site by searching the internet and when they did, that they would get in contact through the site, and share their family histories, trees, stories etc. and we could combine it all into the LostLangtons database.
 And you did; you got in contact and helped make LostLangtons the huge resource it now is.

 The majority of our work has been conducted over the internet, accessing records at archives, contacting others researching the langton family, but also sifting through old books, deeds, wills, etc.